illonaaddae/illonaaddae/README.md

 <li> Backend Development (Node.js, Express.js, Python)</li>
 <li>Database Management (MongoDB)</li>
 <li>And everything in between!
 (UX/UI)</li>
-<li> <p>And the exciting frontiers of AI, Machine Learning, and Robotics! 🤖.</p>
+<li> And the exciting frontiers of AI, Machine Learning, and Robotics! 🤖.
-<p>WIth a long-term goal of contributing to the development of ethical and responsible Al/ML solutions that benefit society.</p></li>
+WIth a long-term goal of contributing to the development of ethical and responsible Al/ML solutions that benefit society.</li>
 </ul>

 💪 I believe that technology should be accessible to everyone, regardless of their background.
 That's why I'm committed to empowering women and underrepresented groups to pursue careers in tech.